 Whether you are in your 20s or are a more mature adult, the last thing you want are bags under your eyes.
 While they typically are not cause for any alarm, dark circles around the eyes simply make you feel and look older — something no one wants.

-More common as you age, under eye puffiness — also referred to as bags under the eyes, puffy eyes and dark circles under the eyes — is usually not a problem that requires medical attention, but how to get rid of bags under eyes?
+More common as you age is under-eye puffiness — also referred to as bags under the eyes, puffy eyes and dark circles under the eyes.
+It’s usually not a problem that requires medical attention, but the question is, how to get rid of bags under eyes?

 To answer that question, you first have to ask how do we get these unsightly bags in the first place?
-There are many causes, but generally skin tissues around the eyes weaken and sag, causing fluid to accumulate beneath the eyes and create a swollen appearance.
+There are many causes, but generally skin tissues around the eyes and eyelids weaken and sag, causing fluid to accumulate beneath the eyes, which creates puffiness under the eyes and a swollen appearance.

 Things like seasonal allergies, eczema, water retention and sleeping face down can aggravate the condition, with heredity playing a role as well.
 And let’s not forget some self-inflicted behaviors like smoking, drugs and alcohol.

 Fortunately, by changing certain habits and taking certain lifestyle and dietary steps, you can get rid of those bags under the eyes for good.
 Let’s dig a little deeper.

 13 Ways: How to Get Rid of Bags Under Eyes or Prevent Them in the First Place!

 Bags under the eyes are a common development of age and a frequent complaint among patients who no longer feel as youthful as they once did.
 To describe what happens a bit more, normal fat that helps support the eye sometimes moves into the lower eyelid, which causes the lid to appear puffy.
 Additionally, fluid may accumulate in the area below your eyes, which adds to the swelling.